• Skip to primary navigation

 Storage

-• Fridge: keep in the fridge for up to 4 days.
+• Fridge: store the soup in an airtight container or tightly covered bowl in the fridge for up to 4 days.

-• To freeze.
-Cool completely then store in ziplock bags or containers.
+• To freeze: Cool the soup completely then store in ziplock bags or containers.
 Defrost in the fridge overnight.
+I freeze the soup in individual portions in ziploc / freezer safe plastic bags, and lay them flat in the freezer for a quicker defrost time.

 Serving Ideas

-• Pinwheels – ham pinwheels or vegan samosa pinwheels
+• Puff pastry pinwheels – ham pinwheels or vegan samosa pinwheels

 • Soft milk bread